Everyone’s Day Should Be Fun!

 In accordance with Australian Standard 3533.2 (2009) and manufacturer restrictions, for the safety of all Guests eye wear is not permitted on any of our water attractions, excluding the Octopus Bay kids splash zone.
 To best assist Guests who require prescription eye-wear and in consultation with our Safety partners, prescription goggles may be permitted depending on their suitability.

 Yes.
-All of our water attractions are subject to rules of use stipulated by the manufacturer and these rules can be viewed before your visit at the water attractions page.
+All of our water attractions are subject to rules of use stipulated by the manufacturer and Guests are encouraged to view these rules before their visit.
+Check out the water attractions page for ‘slide specific’ information.

-Guests must be at least 120cm to use the 4 new water slides and there are weight restrictions also; including maximum and minimum requirements.
+Guests must be at least 120cm tall to use the all 4 of the water slides on slide Tower 1, and weight restrictions are also enforced by the manufacturer, including maximum and minimum requirements.
 Guests using the raft slides, The Wall and Blackout, will be weighed prior to using the attraction, we implore Guests to view these restrictions prior or at the time of your visit.
+Check out the water attractions page for ‘slide specific’ information.

 Ensuring the safety and well-being of our Team and Guests is our number one priority.
-We have many measures in place to ensure you have a happy and safe visit, most importantly; ensure you keep appropriate physical/social distance from other Guests, make use of the available hand sanitiser and practice good hygiene.
+We have many measures in place to ensure you have a happy and safe visit, most importantly; keeping appropriate physical/social distance from other Guests, and making use of the available hand sanitiser and practicing good hygiene.

 When the proper amount of chlorine is added to water, it kills germs, including viruses.
 The amount of chlorine in the water needs to be properly maintained in order for its disinfectant qualities to be effective.
 This is why our Team test chlorine and pH levels throughout the day and make adjustments as needed.